thetalkingapp/skill-template-nodejs-hello-world/README.md

 This template project is a simplified form of that template, offering a simpler starting point for any Alexa skill you might want to create.

+If you find this template useful, you might also want to check out [my book](https://pragprog.com/book/cwalexa/build-talking-apps) where I use this template as the starting point for a skill that is built throughout the book.

 ## How do I use it?

 You may simply `git clone` this repository and start developing your own skill on top of it.
 Or you may use the ASK CLI to clone it for you.